-In a positive way, we can see the problem as a means to be more patient, persistent, creative, resilient, and persevering.
+Positively, we can see the problem as a means to be more patient, persistent, creative, resilient, and persevering.

 What does it mean to be content?

-Being content means that you accept the circumstances you’re in, and that you feel pleased with yourself and everything that you have.
+Being content means that you accept the circumstances you’re in and that you feel pleased with yourself and everything that you have.

 This includes the good, the not so good and the bad things that happened.